In order to ensure a positive experience loading Hyperglance via AWS Marketplace, it is important to follow our getting started instructions.

-This takes us to cloud foundation in your AWS console.
-The S3 template is already selected so click ‘Next’.
+This takes us to CloudFormation in your AWS console.
+There is nothing to change here as the S3 template is already selected so click ‘Next’.

-In the specify details page you have the option to re-name the cloudformation stack, and decide on things like assigning a public IP.
+In the 'Specify stack details' page you have the option to name the CloudFormation stack, and decide on things like assigning a public IP.

 Once that’s all set click next

-We’ve finished the initial cloudformation config so now accept the disclaimer and click on ‘create’ so cloudformation can start to create the Hyperglance instance.
+On the review screen scroll down to the bottom to accept the disclaimer and click on ‘Create stack’ so CloudFormation can start to create the Hyperglance instance.